GilGonza/Raspberry-Pi-Audio-DAC-Cases/DougSelf1976Preamp/README.md

 <img src="AdvPreAmp2021Build/AdvPreAmp3_pcb.jpg" width="100" />
 </p>

-The Preamp electronics have been completed - only the case is left to make:
+The Preamp electronics have been completed - only the case is left to make or print:
 <p align="left">
 <img src="AdvPreAmp2021Build/Completed1.jpg" width="350" />
 </p>

+This will be almost half the size of the 1980's based preamp, and puzzlingly it has a distinctly different sounnd (neither better nor worse), than the older preamp.
+I must still investigate this....